 This online training was designed to fulfill that requirement.

 Individuals can be deeply affected by exposure to child maltreatment.
 This exposure can come in many forms for mandated reporters.
-For example, direct care work with child victims, hearing disclosures of child maltreatment, and even training about the topic.
+For example, direct-care work with child victims, hearing disclosures of child maltreatment, and even taking a training about the topic.
 When this happens, it is important to monitor your responses and engage in self-care.
 If this training is triggering for you, you can pause, step away, and resume the training later.

 Vicarious and secondary trauma can be a challenge for anyone, particularly those working in fields that continuously expose them to victims of trauma and violence, those who have their own prior traumatic experiences, and those who lack effective and supportive systems for processing the traumatic content of their work.